HCPA Education Terms & Conditions

 - The validity of a result or certificate

-- The reputation and credibility of HCPA, awarding bodies, the qualification or the wider qualifications community
+- The reputation and credibility of HCPA, awarding organisations, the qualification or the wider qualifications community

 - Forgery of evidence